“Jed Walker is right there in Reacher’s rear-view mirror.” Lee Child

 The ALONE trilogy was first published by Hachette in 2010-2011, with titles of CHASERS, SURVIVOR, and QUARANTINE.
 The trilogy follows 16-year-old Jesse in a post-apocalyptic war-zone of Manhattan, where for 21 days he must not only stay alive and avoid the infected, but will discover inner strength and resolve as he learns just what he can do… alone.

-Also appearing in 2013 is a new 13-book series to be published by Scholastic.
-Titled THE LAST THIRTEEN, each serialised installment will introduce a new character to work with our protagonist, a new international setting, and ever-increasing revelations, tensions, twists and turns as our thirteen teens must battle it out for the control of our dream world.
-Think INCEPTION meets INDIANA JONES and multiply that by ten kids of awesome.
-More details to come…
+Appearing in 2013 was a new 13-book series to be published by Scholastic.
+Titled THE LAST THIRTEEN, each serialised instalment introduces a new character to work with our protagonist, Sam, as well as a new international setting, and ever-increasing revelations, tensions, twists and turns as our thirteen teens must battle it out for the control of our dream world.
+The publisher, Scholastic, billed it as: “Inception meets The Da Vinci Code in this new series from the publisher of the worldwide bestselling 39 Clues!”
+A follow-up to the series is being published in 2016.

-James currently lives in Melbourne.
-He regularly talks at schools, libraries, and literary festivals in Australia and overseas.
-He has written several short stories that have appeared in anthologies and periodicals, and has contributed chapters to serialised novels – including, with Jeffery Deaver and Lee Child, THE COPPER BRACELET (as an audio book narrated by Alfred Molina) and published as WATCHLIST (Vanguard 2010).
+James has written several short stories that have appeared in anthologies and periodicals, and has contributed chapters to serialised novels – including, with Jeffery Deaver and Lee Child, THE COPPER BRACELET (as an audio book narrated by Alfred Molina) and published as WATCHLIST (Vanguard 2010).

 – Literati: Australian Contemporary Literary Figures Discuss Fear, Frustrations and Fame (John Wiley & Sons 2005).